thevxn/dish/README.md

 When a socket test fails, it's always good to be notified.
 For this purpose, dish provides 4 different ways of doing so (can be combined):

-+ test results upload to a remote JSON API (via `-updateURL` flag)
++ Test results upload to a remote JSON API (via `-updateURL` flag)
-+ failed sockets list as the Telegram message body (via Telegram-related flags, see the help output above)
++ Failed sockets list as the Telegram message body (via Telegram-related flags, see the help output above)
-+ failed count and last test timestamp update to Pushgateway for Prometheus (via the `-target` flag)
++ Failed count and last test timestamp update to Pushgateway for Prometheus (via the `-target` flag)
-+ test results push to a webhook URL (via the `webhookURL` flag)
++ Test results push to a webhook URL (via the `webhookURL` flag)

 ![telegram-alerting](/.github/dish-telegram.png)